Corvus: As food

 Crows were hunted for survival by Curonians, a Baltic tribe, when common food was exhausted and the landscape changed so that farming was not as productive during the 18th and 19th centuries.
 Fishermen supplemented their diet by gathering coastal bird eggs and preserving crow meat by salting and smoking it.
-It became a traditional food for poor folk and is documented in a poem, "The Seasons" by K. Donelaitis.
+It became a traditional food for poor folk and is documented in a poem, "The Seasons", by Kristijonas Donelaitis.
 After the nonhunting policy was lifted by the Prussian government in 1721–1724 and alternative food supplies increased, the practice was forgotten.
-The tradition re-emerged after World War I; in marketplaces, butchered crows which were sought after and bought by townsfolk were common.
+The tradition re-emerged after World War I; in marketplaces, butchered crows that were sought after and bought by townsfolk were common.
 The hunted crows were not the local, but the migrating ones; each year during the spring and autumn, crows migrated via the Curonian Spit between Finland and the rest of Europe.
 In 1943, the government even issued a hunting quota for such activities.
 Crows were usually caught by attracting them with smoked fish or grains soaked in spirits and then collecting them with nets.
 It was a job for the elderly or young who were unable to go to sea to fish, and it was common to catch 150 to 200 birds during a hunting day.